 - Lightway (ExpressVPN’s proprietary protocol)

 OpenVPN is an open-source VPN protocol that is very reliable, secure, and stable, being used by many VPN providers.
-It can be easily configured and is available freely for all major platforms.
+It can be easily configured and is available free for all major platforms.

 It uses AES-256-bit encryption and is difficult to block because its traffic is extremely difficult to distinguish from HTTPS/SSL traffic.